iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > Downloaded app i was in touch with 3 people who tested positive nothing came up i rang the helpline says not to worry its not 100%<br> :date: __2020-12-06 11:30:28__

 > Makes the phone sooo slooooow that it's unusable.
 Had to uninstall.<br> :date: __2020-12-05 22:01:17__

-> Never seems to check, always a week or so behind.<br> :date: __2020-12-01 08:27:55__

-> This app is completely pointless.
-Mine has to be reinstalled every couple of days after which it will carry out exposure checks for a day or 2 and then completely stop.
-I could have been in contact with numerous people and had to self isolate but I dont know because the app isn't doing the checks.<br> :date: __2020-11-29 10:37:50__

-> Not getting anything from this site when first started told everyday now nowt<br> :date: __2020-11-27 15:11:31__

-> Loads of Rubbish.<br> :date: __2020-11-22 18:35:12__